ryanw-mobile/GMap2ICal/README.md

 # GMap2iCal - Google Maps Timeline to iCal <br/>![Gradle Build](https://github.com/ryanw-mobile/GMap2ICal/actions/workflows/main_build.yml/badge.svg) [![codecov](https://codecov.io/github/ryanw-mobile/GMap2ICal/graph/badge.svg?token=4NZUBRYHT0)](https://codecov.io/github/ryanw-mobile/GMap2ICal)
-### My first Compose for Desktop App
+### My first Kotlin MultiPlatform / Compose MultiPlatform (Desktop) App

 <p align="center">
   <img src="cover.png" style="width: 100%; max-width: 1000px; height: auto;">
 </p>

 A small utility written in Kotlin to convert Google Maps Activity Timeline to iCal (.ics) files for calendar import.

-This is not an Android App.
+This is a Kotlin Multiplatform App but with only the Desktop implementation.
 It can be built and executed using IntelliJ IDEA on the desktop environment.

 This is my first non-Android Kotlin project.
 It is within expectation that everything inside this project can be messy.
 I treat this as my playground that allows me to make all kinds of experiments and mistakes.
 While I thank you for your